NIH-CIT-OIR-SPIS/MouseVUER/CAD_Models/README.md

 the components for running the system.
 The monitoring cage units are where the rodents are monitored.
 There are three monitoring cage units per MouseVUER system.
-Each monitoring unit has subassemblies including an Igloo and Hopper that must be assembled.
-The Igloo supports the camera and LEDs above the mouse lid.
+Each monitoring unit has subassemblies including a Camera Mounting Enclosure and Hopper that must be assembled.
+The camera mounting enclosure supports the camera and LEDs above the mouse lid.
 The hopper is specially designed to fit into the mouse cages and supply food and water.
 One Power and Control Module (PCM) will need to be fabricated for every MouseVUER